DundieWinner/brry/README.md

 # 🫐 Brry Wallet

-This is a cross-platform wallet with support on web, iOS, and Android for interacting with Bitcoin Lightning Cashu mints.
+This is a cross-platform ₿ Bitcoin Lightning Cashu wallet with support on web, iOS, and Android.

 This project was bootstrapped with `npm create tamagui`.